 “The entire program was outstanding.
 I was really impressed by the faculty.
-The information was fabulous.
-The staff were all approachable and nice.”
+The information was fabulous.”

 “Changes from this course include the pneumonia/endocarditis treatment protocol, end-stage liver disease treatment, DVT management, acute pain management, syncope management, acute IBD management, et al.”

 “Multiple new regimens and guidelines covered in this course, such as elimination of the HCAP concept, use of sacubitril and rationale, length of observation after GI bleeding, all are very pertinent to what I do every day.”

 “The knowledge gotten at this course helps every patient I admit: 1.
 Better management of diabetes correction factor and smoother (and hopefully more successful) transitions to long-acting insulins 2.
 Not afraid to go back to verapamil in difficult-to-treat atrial fibrillation 3.
 View thrombophlebitis as a disease of inflammation co-existing with disease of coagulation 4.
 Better rationale for stopping antibiotics sooner—what the evidence will actually support 5.
 A better approach to delirium 6.
 A good approach to drug addiction in pregnancy.”

 “I use many of the tables which summarized content of the course that can be used clinically—for example, the chart on anticoagulants, when to stop prior to surgery.”